Mental Health Facilities Newburyport, MA

 Hampstead Hospital - 14.6 miles from Newburyport, MA

 Hampstead Hospital is a mental health treatment center in Hampstead, NH, located at 218 East Road, 3841 zip code area.
-Hampstead Hospital provides hospital inpatient treatment, partial hospitalization/day treatment and residential treatment.
-Hampstead Hospital offers integrated dual diagnosis disorder treatment, behavior modification and cognitive behavioral therapy to young adults, adults and children / adolescents.
-Hampstead Hospital also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services at Hampstead Hospital consist of family psychoeducation, education services and suicide prevention services.
+Hampstead Hospital provides partial hospitalization/day treatment, outpatient treatment and residential treatment.
+Hampstead Hospital offers behavior modification, group therapy and psychotropic medication to young adults, children / adolescents and adults.
+Hampstead Hospital also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Additional services at Hampstead Hospital consist of family psychoeducation, suicide prevention services and education services.

 Learn More